Dry Needling Winchester, MO

 Trigger Point Dry Needling in Winchester, MO | Axes Physical Therapy

 We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our licensed and experienced physical in Winchester, MO work with you as a team to design a personalized treatment plan with a proven track record of success.
-We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, dominating your local pickleball league, or just being able to go about your day without feeling any pain.
-Reach out to a knowledgeable Winchester, MO physical therapist online or call the location closest to you.
+At Axes, our professional and skilled physical and occupational in Winchester, MO act as part of your team to devise a personalized treatment plan that we’ve seen be successful with our own eyes.
+We’ve committed our practice to positive patient outcomes and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or just being able to go about your day without feeling any pain.
+Get in touch with an experienced Winchester, MO physical therapist online or call the location nearest you.

 Services Offered